JuanJ4/Backend-SQL-DevOps-Python/readme.md

 - Week 4: Advanced SQL Techniques, Optimization, and Visualization

 ## Modern Software Engineering with DevOps 3/3
-This course taught me modern software engineering practices, helped me take projects from development to production using the latest methodologies and techniques.
-I learned SDLC and Agile, DevOps and CI/CD as well as deploying apps to the top 3 cloud providers Amazon AWS, Microsoft Azure and Google Cloud/Firestore.
+Modern software engineering practices, took projects from development to production using the latest methodologies and techniques.
+Used SDLC and Agile, DevOps and CI/CD as well as deploying apps to the top 3 cloud providers Amazon AWS, Microsoft Azure and Google Cloud/Firestore.

 - Week 1: Introduction to Software Development
 - Week 2: More Docker, Cloud Computing, and AWS